 Left to my preferred activities, I prepared the table, carefully, on the day.
 Sometimes layering antique linens that belonged to my mother and grandmother.
 Filling tiny vases with small flowers or vines, alternating them with candles down the middle of the table.
-Scattering glass beads randomly, to reflect the candlelight.
+Scattering glass beads, randomly, to reflect the candlelight.

 My current mentor of all things culinary is Gabrielle Hamilton, owner and chef of Prune Restaurant in the East Village, New York City.
 Her memoir, Blood, Bones, and Butter, was a gift to me several years ago by my daughter.
 Since then, I have gone to Prune every time we find ourselves in NYC.
 Twice, late at night, I have seen Gabrielle climb the stairs from the basement kitchen and hurry out the door as diners lingered over conversation and dessert.
 Once, she stopped to briefly say hello and signed a copy of her book.

 I have read Hamilton’s description about the art of a grown-up dinner party.
 Her words depict not only a vision of a perfect dinner but some advice for the perfect guest, too.
-It is a highly desirable life skill to embody the role of a good guest.

 GH: To me it has always been clear that a dinner party is about what is said, not what is eaten.
 There would always be wine and salad and bread and stew: chocolate and fruit and nuts and sparkling cold duck.
 But those were just the props — the conduits for funny and real and meaningful conversation; the set pieces of a lively, engaged, lingering old-school dinner party.
 The one that I have been chasing ever since…